fire2a/qgis-pan-europeo/README.md

 ## Current status
 ### Features:
-1. Reads all layers available and draws a dialog with:
+#### 1. Reads all layers available and draws a dialog with:

 A. Each row belonging to a layer, containing
 - layer name
 - weight attributes (checkbox for dis/en-abling, spinbox & slider in 0,100 range)
 - utility function configuration x2:
 -- Min-Max scaling, with a invert checkbox
 -- Bi-Piecewise-Linear, with spinboxes&sliders for its two 2 points (where the range are the raster min-max values)

 B. A Toolbox with standard buttons (Ok, Cancel, Reset)

-2. The user can:
+#### 2. The user can:
 - Press Cancel nothing is done
 - Press Reset to destory current read layers and configuration options
 - Press Ok a new layer is calculated:

-3. The new layer is calculated as follows:
+#### 3. The new layer is calculated as follows:
 - The current mapCanvas is selected as extent for the new layer
+- Raster data is gathered up to default (1920x1080 pixels of 100m side) resolution, else is nearest neighbor down-sampled
 - The selected weight attributes are multiplied by the utility function

-### TODO:
+### TODO Roadmap:
-1. Two spinboxes with the target resolution of the new raster
+1. Target resolution selector (3 spinboxes with the target resolution of the new raster width, height, pixel size)
-2. A combobox with the resampling method for each layer
+2. Resampling method combobox selector for each layer
+3. DataType target selector float32, uint16 o uint 8
+4. Add and use raster overviews `gdaladdo`

 ### Development notes:
 * dialog_base.ui is dummy
-* pan_frances.py is not used right now
+* pan_frances.py is not used right now but will allocate all methods from pan_batido.py except the plugin class itself
-* a installation of fire2-lib is required
+* an installation of fire2-lib will be required, eventually moving common methods outside of pan_batido.py
 ```
 pip install git+https://github.com/fire2a/fire2a-lib.git
 or